 Your nuclear-powered ball-bike has some decent physics assigned to them.
-Now that I think about it, it probably more closely resembles Super Monkey Ball that any other racing game.
-Rolling is not the only ability your bike has.
-You also have a boost metre represented by a green bar next to the timer.
+Now that I think about it, its gameplay style probably more closely resembles Super Monkey Ball's Monkey Race than any other full-on racing game.
+Like that frenzied mini-game, it takes great skill to not fall off the edges of the track.
+In this instance, though, rolling is not the only ability your bike has.
+Not only can you jump - more on that later - but you can also earn nitro.
+Next to the speed guage and timer on the top right, there is a boost metre represented by a green bar.
 You can fill up your reserves by collecting green triangular objects scattered around the track.
 Failing that, you can get a free boost by rolling over a green floor switch and racing along the "speed lane" highlighted by the glowing arrows.
 In the later tracks, you'll encounter some red tiles too.
 These are traps that will lower your momentum just to annoy you.

 The graphics are nice and detailed for 1996, though make sure the first thing you do is up the graphic options to the max each time you play.
-It annoyingly resets to the default minimal setting with each start up so doing this every time you want to play is a must if you want to get the most out of it.
+It annoyingly resets to the default minimal setting with each start up so doing this every time you want to play is a must if you want to get the most out of it (note: Version 2 now remembers these settings).
 There's a palpable post-apocalyptic atmosphere throughout the whole game.
 Races can take place on destroyed city streets or abandoned power plants.
 The only downside graphically is that the draw distance is very narrow, turning to a thick, black void just a few metres in front of you.
 This doesn't bode well if you want to dodge walls or other obstacles that tend to suddenly appear before you, especially at the speed the game wants you to reach.

 There are only six tracks, and one vehicle to choose from making the content and replayability quite sparse.
 Your enemies do have distinct personalities too, but not quite so unique as the fellow racers in Fatal Racing.
 As a result of the lack of things to do (which may or may not have been due to the company's troubles), the difficulty is ramped up.
 Not only are you required to finish in the top three to progress to the next track, but you are on a tight time limit too.
 You'll need to perfect your laps to make it to the end and track memorization is the key.